Tomayto, Tomahto: Career Growth vs. Career Development

 Personalization: The Secret Ingredient to Success in Career Development and Career Growth

 One crucial theme in successful career planning and development is the learning needs of the individual.
 That’s because every employee – even those who hold the same positions in the company – has their own goals, talents, pressures, and experiences.
-One employee might lack certain communication skills, while another needs to improve their time management skills.
+One employee might lack certain leadership skills, while another needs to improve their time management skills

 The optimal way to fill their skill gaps, and not waste valuable working time, is by enabling each to access the most relevant L&D program.
 This is true for any employee development initiative, but especially imperative for career growth, as gaining skills empowers employees to climb the organizational ladder.

-GrowthSpace technology enables countless companies to turn career development plans into a reality.
-The platform sources the very best trainers, mentors, and coaches in specialized fields, according to the needs of the organization and its employees.
-With GrowthSpace, companies can easily deliver personalized L&D programs to enable employees’ career growth and continue their career development.
+Growthspace technology enables companies to turn career development plans into a reality.
+The platform sources experts–the very best trainers, mentors, and coaches in specialized fields, according to the needs of the organization and its employees.
+With Growthspace, companies can easily deliver personalized L&D programs to enable employees’ career growth and continue their career development.